Efficient Concentration with Gaussian Approximation: Introduction

 In \cref{empi}, we apply our new tools to develop practical \emph{empirical Berry-Esseen bounds} that are efficient and finite-sample valid even when the variance parameter $\sigma^2$ is unknown.
-In \cref{sec:numerical}, we confirm numerically that our new bounds yield improvements over the Hoeffding and Bernstein inequalities, the uniform and non-uniform Berry-Esseen corrections, the popular but inefficient empirical Bernstein bound \citep{mnih2008empirical,audibert2009exploration,maurer2009empirical}, and the efficient $I_{n,3}$ confidence interval of \citet{romano2000finite}.
-We conclude with an application to early stopping (\cref{sec:stop}) in which a new empirical Berry-Esseen stopping rule leads to more rapid localization of the population mean. \cref{sec:discussion} presents a discussion of these results and related work.
+In \cref{sec:numerical}, we confirm numerically that our new bounds yield improvements over the Hoeffding, Bernstein, and Bentkus inequalities, the uniform and non-uniform Berry-Esseen corrections, the generalized \Cramer bound of Feller, the popular but inefficient empirical Bernstein \citep{mnih2008empirical,audibert2009exploration,maurer2009empirical} and empirical Bentkus \citep{kuchibhotla2021near} bounds, and the efficient $I_{n,3}$ confidence interval of \citet{romano2000finite}.
+We conclude with an application to Monte Carlo integration (\cref{sec:mc}) in which our efficient empirical Berry-Esseen bounds yield narrower confidence intervals than the state-of-the-art predictable plug-in and betting intervals of \citet{waudby2024estimating} for larger sample sizes. \cref{sec:discussion} presents a discussion of these results and related work.